salesforce-marketingcloud/MC-Cordova-Plugin/README.md

 MCCordovaPlugin.getAttributes(successCallback, errorCallback);
 ```

-The successCallback will include a result parameter in the following format:
+The successCallback includes a result parameter in this format:
 ```json
 {
 	"attributeName1": "attributeValue1",